-The QuikPAY™ service provider (Nelnet Business Services/Moneris) accepts MasterCard and American Express for payment of tuition, fees and other charges.
-VISA credit cards are NOT accepted by the service provider.
+The QuikPAY™ service provider (Nelnet Business Solutions/Moneris) accepts MasterCard.
+American Express, Discover, and VISA for payment of tuition, fees and other charges.
 A 2.75% service charge will be charged by the service provider to the payer for all credit card payments.
 Credit card information is verified at the time of the transaction.

 - When I pay by credit card, why do I see the "Nelnet Business Services" logo?

 Virginia Tech has contracted with a service provider, Nelnet Business Solutions, to process credit card payments for Tuition, Fees and other charges.
 Credit card payments are processed by Nelnet Business Services through Moneris Solutions.